 Iterative Binary Tree Traversal Using Stack (Preorder, Inorder and Postorder)

-Sometimes, the iterative implementation using a stack becomes complex due to many input variables, additional operations, and the complex nature of recursive calls.
-In some situations like binary tree traversal, recursion is simple, and we can easily convert it into iterative code.
+Sometimes, iterative implementation using a stack becomes complex due to many input variables, complex additional operations, and complex nature of recursive calls.
+In situations like binary tree traversal, recursion is simple, and we can easily convert it into iterative code.

 Let's understand the nature of recursive tree traversal

-One idea is clear: To simulate the recursive tree traversal into an iterative traversal, we need to understand the flow of recursive calls.
-In recursive tree traversal, we visit each node three times:
+To simulate the recursive tree traversal into an iterative traversal, we need to understand the flow of recursive calls.
+If we observe, we visit each node three times:

-• First time when recursion visits the node coming from the top.
-In preorder traversal, we process nodes at this stage.
+1. First time when recursion visits the node coming from the top.
+In preorder, we process nodes at this stage.

-• Second time when recursion backtracks from the left child after visiting all nodes in the left subtree.
-In inorder traversal, we process nodes at this stage.
+2. Second time when recursion backtracks from the left child after visiting all nodes in the left subtree.
+In inorder, we process nodes at this stage.

-• Third time when recursion backtracks from the right child after visiting all nodes in the right subtree.
-In postorder traversal, we process nodes at this stage.
+3. Third time when recursion backtracks from the right child after visiting all nodes in the right subtree.
+In postorder, we process nodes at this stage.

 Recursive DFS traversal of binary tree